kubernetes-sigs/gateway-api/site-src/concepts/use-cases.md

    HTTPRoutes that bind to both the Gateway and a Service.

-As always, the ultimate point of separating concerns in this way is that it permits Charlie to enforce centralized policies [such as TLS](/guides/tls#downstream-tls) at the Gateway, while allowing Ana and Allison to retain independent control of [routing logic](/guides/http-routing), [traffic splitting
+As always, the ultimate point of separating concerns in this way is that it permits Chihiro to enforce centralized policies [such as TLS](/guides/tls#downstream-tls) at the Gateway, while allowing Ana and Allison to retain independent control of [routing logic](/guides/http-routing), [traffic splitting